 Do trach care

-Once you complete your independent care session you take your child out of the hospital on pass before discharge.
+Once you complete your independent care session, you will take your child out of the hospital on a pass before discharge.
 This includes getting your child ready to ride in your car.
 If needed, we have a car seat specialist to help you make sure your child can safely ride in your car.

 What else needs to happen?

-We let your primary care doctor know that your child now has a tracheostomy.
+We let your child’s primary care doctor know that your child now has a tracheostomy.

 We work with you to set up home care nursing services.
-Your child’s case manager talks with the home care nursing provider you chose to give information for the plan of care.
+Your child’s case manager talks with your home care nursing provider about the plan of care.
 It is then sent to the state Medicaid office.
-It may take several weeks to get approval for financial coverage for the needed nursing services.
+It may take several weeks to get approved.

-Local services are identified and contacted before discharge to provide home or community based care after your child goes home.
+Local services are found and contacted before discharge to provide home or community-based care after your child goes home.
 Services may include speech, physical, and occupational therapy, community social services, or contacts with local school staff.
 These services often include Birth to Three, or Early Childhood.

-We would like you to let your local emergency staff and utility company know that there is a child in the community who has a tracheostomy.
-This gives emergency staff a chance to learn more about your child in the case of an emergency, and for your utility company to be aware of your child’s needs in the case of a power outage.
+We would like you to let your local emergency staff and utility company know that there is a child in the area who has a tracheostomy.
+This gives emergency staff a chance to learn more about your child in the case of an emergency.
+Your utility company should be aware of your child’s needs in the case of a power outage.

-The discharge date is set and approved by all involved; family, pulmonary team, home equipment provider, home nursing, and community service providers.
+The discharge date is set and approved by all involved.
+This includes the family, pulmonary team, home equipment provider, home nursing, and community service providers.

-Our goal is for you to come to trach clinic at least once a year.
+The clinic visit lasts at least two hours.
+Our goal is for you to come to the Trach Clinic at least once a year.

-If you have questions you can reach any member of the pulmonary team by calling 608-263-6420.
+If you have questions you can reach any member of the pulmonary team by calling: